raiskumar/udacity-capstone-project-advanced-ml/report.md

 ### Metrics
 For Naive Bayes approach, I have used Compute Receiver operating characteristic (ROC) method.
-This method is suitable for the binary classification problem which is the case here.
 The ROC curve is a graphical plot that illustrates the performance of any binary classifier system as its discrimination threshold is varied.
-To understand ROC curve, please refer this(https://www.quora.com/Whats-ROC-curve).
+Basically, it classifies reviews either as positive or negative based on a threshold value.
+The curve is created by plotting the true positive rate against the false positive rate at various threshold settings.

 And for RNN technique, I have used *Sigmoid* activation function.
 RNN/LSTM networks are bit different than the normal feedforward network.
 Only the last output gets considered, rest all get discarded.
 Cost is calculated using Mean Squared Error and uses AdamOptimizer.